Smooth hyperbolicity cones are second-order cone representable: Introduction

 Our first main result is:

-\begin{thm}\Label{main2a} Let the form $f\in\R[x]$ be hyperbolic with respect to $e\in\R^n$.
-If the hyperbolicity cone $C_e(f)$ has Nash-smooth boundary, there exists a lifted LMI representation \eqref{cefshadow} of $C_e(f)$ in which the matrices $A_i$ and $B_j$ are of block-diagonal shape, with each diagonal block of size at most $2\times2$. \end{thm}
+\begin{thm}\Label{main2} Let the form $f\in\R[x]$ be hyperbolic with respect to $e\in\R^n$.
+If the hyperbolicity cone $C_e(f)$ has Nash-smooth boundary, there exists a lifted LMI representation \eqref{cefshadow} of $C_e(f)$ in which the matrices $A_i$ and $B_j$ are of common block-diagonal shape, with each diagonal block of size at most $2\times2$. \end{thm}

 The notion of Nash-smooth boundary used here is more general than the concept of smooth boundary, as used in \cite{ns,hn09,hn10} for example.
-Roughly, it only requires the cone $C_e(f)$ to be defined locally by a smooth Nash inequality, instead of a smooth polynomial inequality.
+Roughly, it only requires the cone $C_e(f)$ to be locally defined by a smooth Nash inequality, instead of a smooth polynomial inequality.
 See Section~\ref{smobopo} for precise definitions.
-Apart from this, the main difference to the Netzer-Sanyal theorem \cite{ns} is that a lifted LMI representaton \eqref{cefshadow} can be found that consists of a collection of $2\times2$ matrices.
-Therefore, optimization programs over such cones can even be performed as second-order cone programs (SOCP).
-The latter are known to perform much faster and much more efficient than general SDP.
+Apart from this, the main difference to the Netzer-Sanyal theorem \cite{ns} is that a lifted LMI representation \eqref{cefshadow} can be found that consists of a collection of $2\times2$ matrices.
+The cone $C_e(f)$ is therefore even second-order cone (soc) representable, meaning that convex optimization over such cones can be performed as second-order cone programs (SOCP) \cite{BTN}.
+The latter are known to perform much faster and much more efficient than general semidefinite programs.

-Our second result sharpens and generalizes a theorem by Helton and Nie:
+Our second result sharpens and generalizes a theorem of Helton and Nie:

-\begin{thm}\Label{main1a} Let $K$ be a compact convex \sa\ set.
+\begin{thm}\Label{main1} Let $K$ be a compact convex \sa\ set.
 Assume that the boundary of $K$ is Nash-smooth and has strict positive curvature everywhere.
 Then $K$ has a lifted LMI representation

-in which the matrices $A_i$ and $B_j$ are block-diagonal with diagonal blocks of size at most $2\times2$. \end{thm}
+in which the matrices $A_i$ and $B_j$ have a common block-diagonal structure with all diagonal blocks of size at most $2\times2$. \end{thm}

 See \ref{strquasiconc} and \ref{dfnashsmoth} for the notion of strict positive curvature.
-Helton and Nie \cite{hn09}, \cite{hn10} had proved that compact convex \sa\ sets are spectrahedral shadows, provided their boundary is smooth of strict positive curvature (see also \cite[Thm.~8.6.29]{Sch}).
-Theorem \ref{main1a} covers the more general case of Nash-smooth boundary and (more importantly), it shows that such sets are even second-order cone representable.
+Helton and Nie \cite{hn09,hn10} had proved that compact convex \sa\ sets are spectrahedral shadows, provided their boundary is smooth of strict positive curvature (see also \cite[Thm.~8.6.29]{Sch}).
+Theorem \ref{main1} covers the larger class of sets where the boundary is just Nash-smooth.
+More importantly, it shows that such sets are even soc-representable.